-When the school submits its first annual report to its regional office, it should include procedures for addressing each of the action items in the CSIP.
+When the school submits its first annual report to its regional office, it should include procedures for addressing the major recommendations from the visiting team report and any substantive changes within the school.

-Annual reports: Annual reports should be sent to the appropriate ACSI regional or global office.
-The annual report seeks information on the demographics of the school each year, financial status (reviews, practices, or audits) when applicable, and requires the school to identify how it has progressed on its CSIP.
+Annual reports: Annual reports should be sent to the appropriate ACSI USA or ACSI Global office.
+The annual report seeks information on the demographics of the school each year, financial status (reviews, practices, or audits, when applicable), and requires the school to identify how it has progressed on its major recommendations.
+Administrators will also be responsible for submitting the name(s) of faculty members who they deem would be effective accreditation team members.
+This is an important part of the accreditation process and is a way for faculty members to participate in professional development through the accreditation process.